-Course Outcomes (COs): On completion of this course, student will be able to
+Course Outcomes (COs): At the end of the semester the student would be able to

 - CO1.
 Analyse construction, operation, characteristics of Induction motors and evaluate starting torque, full load torque and maximum torque. - CO2.
 Compute power and efficiency of induction motor by performing suitable tests and describe speed control methods - CO3.
 Analyse construction, operation, production of EMF and suppression of harmonics in a synchronous machine. - CO4.
 Examine the regulation of synchronous generator and outline the parallel operation of alternators. - CO5.
 Implement reactive power compensation using synchronous motor for any application.